 Special thank you to all of you who made Dixon Dub a huge success this year.
 Our super fun sold out, perfectly executed event raised $62,000!
 We have to start by thanking Julian and Kim MacQueen for dedicating Innisfree Hive resources to this great project.

 I’ve heard kudos from so many people who attended the event.
 The talk around town is that Dixon Dub is officially the charity event of the year in Pensacola.

 Dixon’s Director of Development, Katie Cobb is keen to get started on raising sponsorships for next year on the heels of our success.
 We are going to take this to a Hole Nother Level next year.

 I want to say some special thank yous…

 First of all super special thanks to Aidan O’Daniel (Bee Extraordinaire).
-She played a significant role in organizing this event last year (when she was a barely paid Bee Loud intern).
+She played a significant role in organizing this event last year (when she was a barely paid in-house marketing intern).
 She was so overwhelmed last year from the stress she was on three kinds of antibiotics.

 She volunteered to be the head organizer this year (even with her busy school schedule).
 She put her heart, soul, and sanity into it and pulled off a fantastic event.
 I am so proud of you I am bursting.

 Special thanks also to Stacey Byrd and the Hilton banquets team.
 Dub is not an easy event to organize mostly because of the big (sometimes conflicting) opinions of the people in charge.
 You were a superstar and demonstrated professional acumen beyond your years.
 You and your team executed flawlessly.

 Thanks to Rich Chism for staying the course, keeping me on track when I spazzed out, and for catching all the details we missed just in time.
 (Drove me crazy but made it so much better.
 As always you were right.)